rorygleeson/aws-transcribe-iotcore/sam-lambda-iot-rule/README.md

 * To confirm the function responded to the event, check the CloudWatch logs for the Lambda function or the contents of the DynamoDB table that was generated for this application.

 ==============================================

-Copyright 2019 Amazon.com, Inc. or its affiliates.
-All Rights Reserved.
-SPDX-License-Identifier: MIT-0